Al Rigga (Dubai Metro)

 Al Rigga (الرقة) is a rapid transit station on the Red Line of the Dubai Metro in Dubai, UAE, serving the Al Rigga area of Deira.

 The station opened as part of the Red Line on 9 September 2009.
 It is close to Deira Clock Tower, the Delta Centre, and many hotels.
-The station is also close to a number of bus routes.
+The station could be accessed by the C09 and 77 bus routes just a walkable distance away.
+In 2016, Al Rigga is the busiest metro station with 2,065,201 riders recorded to travel from Al Rigga to the rest of Dubai.